AdamSobieski/Foundation/Notes/Large Language Models.md

 2. `list_some` would filter those object references using a provided predicate, e.g., to list those objects of a type.
 3. `addref` would increment the reference count of an object reference.
 Alternatively, AI systems could be provided weak references, references to a cache-based system, or utilize other interprocess object-reference passing techniques.
 4. `release` would release an object reference, decrementing its reference count.
 Alternatively, AI systems could be provided weak references, references to a cache-based system, or utilize other interprocess object-reference passing techniques.
-5. `typeof` would return a list of known types, interfaces, and categories for a referenced object.
+5. `typeof` would return a list of types, interfaces, and categories for a referenced object.
 6. `describe` would provide a natural-language description of a referenced object to an interoperating AI system.
 7. `inspect` would select and/or highlight a referenced object in a visual workspace and provide an AI system with one or more screenshots of it (e.g., front, side, top, and custom).